BCProgramming/ChestRandomizer/bin/readme.txt

 FIRERESIST,DAMAGE,HEAL,POISON,REGENERATION,SLOWNESS,SPEED,STRENGTH,WATER,WEAKNESS

-Invisiblity is unfortunately not available yet.
+Invisibility is unfortunately not available yet.

 ID and Damage are both unused, and will be 373 and the appropriate damage value for the resulting potion in the created item.
 Extended indicates when the potion has a extended length.
 Leveled indicates whether it is a Level II potion, and Splash is whether it is a splash potion.